 The bell rang, and the chatter of the guests grew louder with every moment.
 Various servants clad in stark black and white began clearing the stage.

 “All’s well that ends well.”
 I decided, picking up another glass.
 “I do hope Gust does another unboxing video after this.
-I loved the one he did with the halberds.”
+I loved the one he did with all the halberds.”

 Ryan opened his mouth, mulled over whatever he was about to say, then closed it again.
 Black Dress Girl waved at him, her flock of companions gathering around her.
 She yelled something that was lost in the noise.
 My brother allowed himself a little smirk and started crossing the room towards them.

-“The Hammer on the Eastside Set, purchased from Lenny Borden himself.”
-Her voice was rich and deep as a musician’s and very, very familiar.
-Something between a French and British accent, with a decent dollop of American tossed there as well.
+The Hammer on the Southside Set, purchased from Lenny Borden himself.”
+Her voice was rich and deep as a blues singer and very, very familiar.
+It carried something between a French and British accent, with a decent dollop of southern American tossed in there as well.
 She laughed.
 “What do you think of it, Mr. Neville?”

-“Southside Sorrows.”
+Southside Sorrows.”
 She confirmed.
-“Considered a modern classic, though I can’t say I have many other compliments for the film.”
+“Considered a modern classic, though I can’t say I have any personal compliments for the film.”

 “The zombies in Act Three were a little much, I agree.
 Wait, who are you again?”